dss-extensions/dss_capi/docs/usage.md

 - `void DSS_ResetStringBuffer(void)`: Used to reset the global string buffer.
 It can be useful to call this after reading a very large string from the API.

-- General memory deallocation, used to free results from the direct result API:
+- General memory deallocation, used to free results from the immediate result API:
     - `void DSS_Dispose_PByte(int8_t** p)`
     - `void DSS_Dispose_PDouble(double** p)`
     - `void DSS_Dispose_PInteger(int32_t** p)`